 This is where Ogerpon ex‘s Teal Dance comes into use.
 One during your turn, you can attach 1 Basic Grass Energy from your hand to Ogerpon ex.
 This lets you draw a card, making sure you don’t run out of resources, while also stacking up the Basic Grass Energy to be discarded by Raging Bolt ex‘s Bellowing Thunder for more damage or to activate Myriad Leader Shower.

 So Ogerpon ex operates as a support Pokemon, offering a draw engine and a way to boost our Rangine Bolt‘s attacks.
 However, Ogerpon ex isn’t just a supporting Pokemon, he can also act as a damage dealer with Myriad Leaf Shower.
-The damage you deal with it will be dependant on the number of attached Energy to both Active Pokemon.
-So it can be dependent on the number of attached Energy on the opponent’s Active Pokemon if it has a high health.
+The damage you deal with it will be dependent on the number of attached Energy to both Active Pokemon.
+So, it can be dependent on the number of attached Energy cards on the opponent’s Active Pokemon if it has high HP.

 Draw Value